Do I Need To PACT Test For A Texas Teacher Program?

-At Teachworthy, PACT is only required according to the TEA requirements or if multiple previous PACT attempts have been unsuccessful by the candidate.
+At an alternative teacher certification program like Teachworthy, PACT is only required according to the TEA requirements or if multiple previous PACT attempts have been unsuccessful by the candidate.

 PACT exams are content only and exclude questions on pedagogy.
 They are meant to confirm a candidate has enough content knowledge to successfully teach their desired certification subject.
 A positive PACT result, plus the pedagogy training provided by the certification program, should produce successful TExES exam results.

 Teachworthy’s process includes:

 Step 1: Apply for Free to an alternative teacher certification

 Submit your unofficial transcripts for your entire bachelor degree.
 Receive a detailed certification plan that describes the steps to certification and the investment required to complete the process.